 After a couple of minutes, the deployment is finished.

-Access my Windows Virtual Desktop images
+Access my Azure Virtual Desktop images

 The following steps are similar to when you normally set up a Remote Desktop Connection to a Virtual Machine in Azure, although then through an MSTSC RDP file connection – we now leverage the Azure Bastion capabilities over HTML5 (clientless).